-With unemployment at an all-time low, you’ll have to either hire a head-hunter or use tactics to find your next star employee.
-Most top talent is currently employed elsewhere, so you have to work hard at luring them away.
+Finding your next star employee might be harder than you think no matter of the level of unemployment.
+Most top talent is already employed elsewhere, so you have to work hard at luring them away.
 While monetary rewards can be effective, it’s not the only consideration.
 Use these five steps to find someone whose aspirations fit with the job and your company.

 When you understand the four DISC personality styles, you can almost create a “recipe” of your ideal person for the role.
 The goal is to construct the job description in a way they will see themselves in that role as they read it.
 Using an occupational benchmark with the determined DISC style range of your perfect employee match will give you a baseline to build upon.

 Attract the DISC style talent you are looking to hire by using key phrases and words that describe each style’s strengths in the job description:

 Just like a food recipe, you can blend these to fine-tune who you attract.

 Think of the candidate search process in two categories of active and passive.
 Active would be live events, such as conferences, job fairs, and trade shows.
 Passive would be online job boards, LinkedIn, or Facebook.
 The “D” and “I” styles will be more likely to show up at live events to meet face to face.
 Once they approach you, you’ll have a good idea about their style.
 The “S” and “C” styles may also attend, but they are probably spending more of their time online.
 You may find “S” candidates through family or friends’ referrals, so put it out there on the social media sites.
 The “C” is digging through all the job postings on sites like Indeed, and will respond with several questions about the job.